What should I expect from couples counseling?

 Don't wait any longer!

 Relationships can be difficult under the best of circumstances, and even healthy couples may fight about chronic issues that don't have a clear resolution.
 If you are hurting because you can't seem to connect with your partner the way you really want to, you don't need to continue suffering.
-The average couple waits far too long to seek help in their relationship, which often leads to a breakup or divorce.
+Many couples wait far too long before seeking help with their relationship, which often leads to a breakup or divorce.

 If you've been considering couples counseling, call me today for a free initial phone consultation, and let's work on getting your relationship back on the right track!